 Fastest Known Time

 Did you know, the fastest known time (FKT) for running all 630 miles of the National Trail is just over 10 days.
 Yes, you heard right!
-This incredible feat was achieved by ultra-runner Damian Hall back in 2016 and despite a few attempts on the fastest known time (including a sterling effort by Andy Persson last summer) – his record remains unbroken.
-Click the button below to find out more about the SWCP FKT.
+This incredible feat was achieved by ultra-runner Kristian Morgan in September 2020.
+The first solo female record was also set in 2021.
+Click the button below to find out more about the SWCP FKT's.

 Do it for charity